zeevm/delta-kernel-rs/README.md

 we will not break APIs in patch releases (`0.1.0` -> `0.1.1`).

 ## Arrow versioning
-If you enable the `default-engine` or `sync-engine` features, you get an implemenation of the `Engine` trait that uses [Arrow] as its data format.
+If you enable the `default-engine` or `sync-engine` features, you get an implementation of the `Engine` trait that uses [Arrow] as its data format.

 The [`arrow crate`](https://docs.rs/arrow/latest/arrow/) tends to release new major versions rather quickly.
-To enable engines that already integrate arrow to also integrate kernel and not force them to track a specific version of arrow that kernel depends on, we take as broad dependecy on arrow versions as we can.
+To enable engines that already integrate arrow to also integrate kernel and not force them to track a specific version of arrow that kernel depends on, we take as broad dependency on arrow versions as we can.

 This means you can force kernel to rely on the specific arrow version that your engine already uses,